On Specifying for Trustworthiness: Acknowledgments

 \section{Acknowledgments}

-This article is a result of the fruitful discussions held at the Specifying for Trustworthiness workshop during the Trustworthy Autonomous Systems (TAS) All Hands Meeting in September 2021.
-The work presented in this paper has been supported by the UK Engineering and Physical Sciences Research Council (EPSRC) under the grants: [EP/V026518/1], [EP/V026607/1], [EP/V026747/1], [EP/V026763/1], [EP/V026682/1], [EP/V026801/2] and [EP/S027238/1].
-Y.D. is also supported by a Royal Academy of Engineering (RAEng) Chair in Emerging Technologies.
+This work has been supported by the UK EPSRC under the grants: [EP/V026518/1], [EP/V026607/1], [EP/V026747/1], [EP/V026763/1], [EP/V026682/1], [EP/V026801/2] and [EP/S027238/1].
+Y.D. is also supported by a RAEng Chair in Emerging Technologies [CiET1718\textbackslash46].